 The Soil Classification is generally primarily based on grain size and soil consistency as follows:

-The second letter is based on gradation and plasticity.
+The first letter is based on the main soil type & second letter is based on gradation and plasticity.

-According to USCS, soils are divided into two main categories:
+According to USCS, soils are divided into two main categories and the following symbols are used in this system as follows:

 Coarse-grained soil classification is gravelly and sandy in nature with lower than 50% passing through the NO 200 sieve (which is F200 <50%).